 - Take a good source of animal-based omega-3 fats like krill oil.
 Increase your intake of healthy and essential fats like the omega-3 found in krill oil, which is crucial for maintaining health.
 It is also vitally important to avoid damaged omega-6 oils like trans fats found in most processed foods, as it will seriously damage your immune response.

 - Wash your hands.
 Washing your hands will decrease your likelihood of spreading a virus to your nose, mouth or other people.
 Be sure you don't use antibacterial soap for this -- antibacterial soaps are completely unnecessary, and they cause far more harm than good.
-Instead, identify a simple chemical-free soap that you can switch your family to.
+Instead, identify a simple non-toxic soap that you can switch your family to.

 - Eat garlic regularly.
 Garlic works like a broad-spectrum antibiotic against bacteria, virus, and protozoa in your body.
 And unlike with antibiotics, no resistance can be built up so it is an absolutely safe product to use.
 However, if you are allergic or don't enjoy garlic it would be best to avoid as it will likely cause more harm than good.

 - Avoid hospitals whenever possible.
 I'd recommend you stay away from hospitals unless you have an emergency, as hospitals are prime breeding grounds for infections of all kinds, and could be one of the likeliest places you could be exposed to flu bugs.